Members & Roles

 Removing a member

 Section titled “Removing a member”From Settings → Members, click the menu next to a member and choose Remove.
 The user loses org access immediately for new requests.
+A JWT issued shortly before removal can still authenticate API calls until it expires (default 30 minutes), so for high-stakes off-boarding, also revoke any API keys the user created.
 If the member belongs to other organizations, those memberships are unaffected.

 API keys vs roles